Git-GoR/5e-homebrew-snippets/README.md

 | `optionalFeature` | Full optional feature skeleton.
 Check prerequisites structure. |
 | `race` | Full race skeleton |
 | `variantRule` | Full variant rule skeleton |

+### Tag snippets

+These snippets are better used with VSC's ["Surround with snippet..."](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-use-surround-with-code-snippets?view=vs-2022) feature.
+Their purpose is to autocomplete `{@ }` tags, adding the different corresponding pipes `|` to each of them.

+The full list can be seen in the `/snippets/tags.json` file.